mikalo108/ManoCines/README.md

 ## 🔌 Execution

-To run the application, type in the console the following command
+To run the application, type in the console the following commands and go to following URL on your browser:

--  Laravel
+-  Command for Laravel
 ```bash
 php artisan serve
 ```

-- Vite in  developing
+- Command for Vite in developing
 ```bash
 npm run dev
 ```